Task Parallel Library : 1 of n

 for that

-need to handled, where you can use any of the Exception
+need to handled, where you can use any of the Exception handling techniques

 discussed above.